Oxygen Express with 70 tonnes of oxygen to reach Delhi by Monday night: Railways | Business

-The first Oxygen Express train for Delhi carrying around 70 tonnes of the life-saving gas will depart from Jindal Steel Works plant in Raigarh on Sunday night, Chairman Railway Board Suneet Sharma said.
+The first Oxygen Express train for Delhi carrying around 70 tonnes of the life-saving gas will depart from Jindal Steel Works plant in Raigarh, Chhattisgarh on Sunday night, a senior official said.

-The train, with four tankers, will reach Delhi by Monday night, he said.
+The train, with four tankers, will reach Delhi by Monday night, Railway Board Chairman Suneet Sharma said.

 The railways has chalked out plans to transport medical oxygen from Angul, Kalingnagar, Rourkela and Raigarh to Delhi and NCR region, Sharma said, adding the Delhi government has been advised to get road tankers ready to obtain the oxygen.